getporter/porter/docs/content/how-mixins-work.md

 Use "helm [command] --help" for more information about a command.
 ```

-At runtime, Porter will pass the entire step, in YAML form, to the mixin.
-Porter expects the step YAML to have a `description` field and an array of 0 or more `outputs`, but expects the mixin to understand the remaining parts of the YAML.
-For example, the `helm` mixin can be passed a YAML document like this:
+Porter will pass the entire step, in YAML form, to the mixin.
+Porter expects the step YAML to have a `description` field and an array of 0 or more `outputs`, but allows each mixin to process the remaining structure of the YAML as needed.
+For example, the `helm` mixin expects to be passed a YAML document like this:

 ```yaml
   description: "Install MySQL"